-General educational courses are derived from the natural sciences, the social sciences, the humanities, and the communication arts, and are integrated in the framework of Christian theism.
-The objectives of general education are [1] to acquaint the student with the world around him, including the sources of our culture, the important problems of today, and the methods of seeking their solution; [2] to help the student acquire a Christian world view that encompasses and integrates all knowledge and experience; [3] to prepare him for intelligent and satisfying living as an individual, in the home, and in society; [4] to develop ability to express ideas clearly and effectively; [5] to cultivate an appreciation of moral and aesthetic values; [6] to provide a sound basis for critical thinking and valid judgment; and [7] to help the student toward physical as well as mental well-being.
+General education courses are derived from the natural sciences, the social sciences, the humanities, and the communication arts.
+They are integrated in the framework of Christian theism and are correlated with the basic teachings of the Bible.
+The objectives of general education are [1] to acquaint the student with the world around him, including the sources of our culture, the important problems of today, and the methods of seeking their solution; [2] to help the the student acquire a Christian world view that encompasses and integrates all knowledge and experience; [3] to prepare him for intelligent and satisfying living as an individual, in the home, and in society; [4] to develop ability to express ideas clearly and effectively; [5] to cultivate an appreciation of moral and aesthetic values; [6] to provide a sound basis for critical thinking and valid judgment; and [7] to help the student toward physical as well as mental well-being.